 Typical range

-Cybersecurity tools, assessments, and insurance.
-This is the most commonly underfunded category.
+The most commonly underfunded category.
 Many organisations spend 6-8% on security and believe they are adequate until an incident proves otherwise.
-Post-breach, security spend typically jumps to 18-25% of IT budget.
+SMBs now average 14.8% (up from 10.2% in 2022) driven by ransomware threats and cyber insurance requirements.

-• Security tools and platforms (EDR, SIEM, WAF)
+• +Security tools and platforms (EDR, SIEM, WAF, CASB)

 Support and Maintenance